Top 10 Smart Agriculture Companies Leading with AI, Autonomous Machinery, and Data-driven Sustainability

 6. DeLaval Inc.

-DeLaval Inc. operates in the smart agriculture market through dairy farm automation and precision livestock monitoring systems.
+DeLaval Inc. offers dairy farm automation and precision livestock monitoring systems.
 The company manufactures robotic milking systems, automated feeding equipment, herd management software, and cow health monitoring devices.
+It integrates sensors and data analytics to optimize milk production, animal welfare, and farm efficiency.

 7. Farmers Edge Inc.